 OUR CAUSE

-THE Drama of Human Trafficking
+THE HORROR of Human Trafficking

 Human trafficking is a form of slavery in which human beings are traded.
 With 10.5 million victims, it is currently the third largest source of criminal income in the world.
 Southeast Asia, and Cambodia in particular, are particularly affected by this scourge.
 There are more than 200,000 victims in Cambodia, 30% of whom are children.
 This slavery is estimated to bring in more than 52 billion US dollars in revenue for criminals each year in Southeast Asia.